Why you can trust The Zebra

-Rates for home insurance in Virginia differ depending on the insurance company you choose.
-Virginia Farm Bureau sells the cheapest home insurance policies in Virginia — just $777 per year.
-This compares favorably to the state average cost of $1,100, providing a $324 discount on the state's average rate.
+Rates for home insurance in Virginia will vary based on the insurance company you use.
+Virginia Farm Bureau provides the cheapest home insurance in Virginia — only $777 per year.
+This compares favorably to Virginia's average rate of $792, providing a $15 discount on average statewide homeowners insurance costs.

-Begin your search for a home insurance policy by reviewing the most affordable Virginia insurance companies, listed below.
+Begin the hunt for a homeowners insurance policy by reviewing the best Virginia insurance companies, listed below.
 Then, see our list of which home insurance carriers ranked best for customer satisfaction.

 |Virginia Farm Bureau||$777|